cockroachdb/docs/src/current/v21.2/authentication.md

    Note that the client still needs the CA certificate to validate the nodes' certificates.

    {{site.data.alerts.callout_success}}
-   {% include_cached new-in.html version="v21.2" %} For improved performance, CockroachDB securely caches password authentication information for users.
+   {% include new-in.md version="v21.2" %} For improved performance, CockroachDB securely caches password authentication information for users.
 To limit the authentication latency of users logging into a new session, we recommend that you run bulk `ROLE` operations ([`CREATE ROLE`](create-role.html), [`ALTER ROLE`](alter-role.html), [`DROP ROLE`](drop-role.html)) inside a transaction, and run any regularly-scheduled `ROLE` operations together, rather than at different times throughout the day.
    {{site.data.alerts.end}}

 - **Password authentication without TLS**